-Defibrillation is needed when a heart starts to beat abnormally, and so fast that very little blood can be pumped out to the body.
+Defibrillation is needed when a heart starts to beat abnormally and so fast that very little blood can be pumped out of the heart to the rest of the body.
+This might result in cardiac arrest.
 An AED uses an electric shock to help the heart return to its normal rhythm.

 Here are some FAQs to help bring you up to speed.

 The automated external defibrillator (AED) is a computerized medical device.
 It's battery powered with adhesive defibrillator pads that are applied to the chest to allow an electrical current to pass through to the heart to reset the heart's normal electrical current.
 A normal, regular or organized electrical rhythm through the heart is necessary for the muscle to contract and pump blood to the body.

 When a person is in cardiac arrest, they have either no electrical current, a rapid rhythm that doesn't allow for the heart pumping chambers to fill correctly (ventricular tachycardia), or a disorganized electrical rhythm or current that doesn't allow the heart muscle to contract and circulate blood to the body (ventricular fibrillation).
 Ventricular fibrillation and ventricular tachycardia can be stopped with an electric shock to restore normal heart rhythm and circulation to the body.
 This is called either cardioversion or defibrillation.